 Your donut dough will be somewhat wet.
 That is normal and one of the things you need when working with dough.
 Put a little flour onto wax paper and add your dough.
 Press your dough flat to about 1 inch thick.

-The secret is to use enough gluten free flour to the dough so you can cut out the dough circles without it sticking all over the place…but too much flour and your sufganiyot will be dry and dense.
+The secret is to use enough gluten-free flour in the dough so you can cut out the dough circles without it sticking all over the place.
+However, if you use too much flour, your sufganiyot will be dry and dense.

 Step 6: Use a biscuit cutter or large round cookie cutter to cut out your donuts.

-Ready to try…the circles may be distorted a bit…that happens when you have to have your dough softer in gluten free baking.
+Ready to try?
+The circles may be distorted a bit, but that happens when you have to have your dough softer in gluten-free baking.

 Step 7: Cover the donuts loosely with plastic wrap and allow them to rise for 45 minutes until they are puffy and almost double in size.